Vietnam is located in the South China Sea. Like some countries in Asia, it has a diverse culture, tradition and a rich history.

 In fact, several of the cut-priced diving courses in the world are found here.
 As a result, if you want your open water certificates, this is your choice, definitely.

-In short, there are three favourite locations to dive there.
+In short, there are three top locations to dive in Nha Trang.

 For your information, Whale Island is a home to eagle rays, manta rays and sting rays.